-After a traumatizing attack like the one we recently experienced, donors may have many questions.
+After a traumatizing attack like what we experienced on October 27, 2018, donors may have many questions.
 Here are some ways to answer these questions with both sensitivity and passion.

 How can you ask me for money when I’m still in shock from the attack?

 I completely understand.
 I’m still in shock, too.
-And yet, this is proudest I have ever been to ask for your support.
+And yet, this is the proudest I have ever been to ask for your support.
 The Jewish community needs your help more than ever.
-All of the needs that existed on October 26 the day before the attack still exist, and we know these murders have created many more needs in our community that can only be funded through the Community Campaign.
+All of the needs that existed on October 26, the day before the attack, still exist.
+We also know these murders have created many more needs in our community that can only be funded through the Community Campaign.

 Why do you need my money after all of the money people gave to the Fund for Victims of Terror?

-We have the same needs as last year, and the attack created a whole new set of needs, some of which will continue to reveal themselves over the days, months and years following the shooting.
-The Fund for Victims of Terror will be distributed in accordance with the mission statement that was on the web site where the funds were collected.
-Every dollar will be distributed by a completely independent committee, the “Relief Fund Committee,” that the Jewish Federation chartered to function completely independently of the Federation.
-Your Community Campaign contribution will serve the needs that existed in our community and new needs that will emerge in the aftermath of the attack.
+We have the same needs as last year, and the attack created a whole new set of needs, some of which continue to reveal themselves.
+The Fund for Victims of Terror was distributed in accordance with the mission statement that was on the web site where the funds were collected.
+Every dollar was distributed by a completely independent committee, the “Relief Fund Committee,” that the Jewish Federation chartered to function completely independently of the Federation.
+Your Community Campaign contribution will serve the needs that existed in our community and new needs that have emerged in the aftermath of the attack.

 What did the Jewish Federation do after the attack?